Skip to main content (Press Enter).

 DoD and DOE have developed a process to begin the declassification process with DOS participating as necessary.
 Under the Joint DoD-DOE working process, FRD topics are brought forward thru routine partnership & engagement and are evaluated for declassification in the context of technical, policy / political, and administrative benefits.

-On 24 March, 2014, the Department of Defense and the Department of Energy jointly declassified the total size of the U.S. nuclear stockpile and the number of weapons dismantled for disposal, both as of 30 September, 2013.
+The total size of the U.S. nuclear stockpile and the number of weapons dismantled for disposal, both as of 30 September, 2013.
 Click Here to view the numbers.
+UPDATE: for the numbers as of 30 September, 2014, Click Here.